soze-ki/CODEHAWKS-smart-contract-lottery/README.md

 This smart-contract-lottery course was built as part of the Cyfrin Foundry Solidity Course offered by **[Cyfrin Updraft / Patrick Collins]**.

 ### Why I Took the Course
-- **Web3 security research** – Understanding attack vectors, reentrancy patterns, and security best practices is crucial for building robust DeFi protocols.
+- **Web3 security research** – Understanding attack vectors, reentrancy patterns, and security best practices.
 - **Hands-on Solidity skills** – I wanted to move from theoretical knowledge to writing and deploying real smart contracts.
 - **Portfolio & career growth** – A finished, audited DeFi protocol demonstrates practical expertise to future employers and collaborators.